Nick18-beep/CI2024_lab3/README.md

 3. **Tracking States**: To efficiently track visited states and reconstruct the solution path, I convert the grid into a **hashable string**.
 This approach optimizes both memory usage and lookup speed compared to nested tuples.

 The code is designed to handle grids of any size `n×n` , but as `n` increases, the computational time grows exponentially.
 It performs well for sizes up to `3x3`, but larger grids significantly increase the solution time due to the combinatorial complexity.

+I have also experimented with more complex approaches, such as IDA* search, achieving good results for grids larger than 4x4 (see 8-puzzle advanced), and tested other heuristics.